Dana Point, California

 Promoted to principal dancer in 2017

-Jennifer Stahl created roles in Forsythe’s Pas/Parts 2016, Morris’ Joyride, Peck’s In the Countenance of Kings (Botanica), Possokhov’s The Rite of Spring, and Thatcher’s Manifesto.
-She has performed principal or featured roles in Tomasson’s Giselle (Myrtha), Nutcracker (Sugar Plum Fairy and Queen of the Snow), Romeo & Juliet (Lady Capulet), The Sleeping Beauty (Fairy of Courage), and Swan Lake (Swan Maidens and Spanish Princess); Tomasson/Possokhov’s Don Quixote (Mercedes and Queen of the Driads); Balanchine’s Agon, Brahms-Schoenberg Quartet, Coppélia (War and Discord and Waltz of the Hours soloists), The Four Temperaments (2nd Theme and Choleric), Rubies, and Symphony in Three Movements; Neumeier’s The Little Mermaid (Mermaid Sister); Nureyev’s Raymonda—Act III; Page’s Guide to Strange Places; Possokhov’s Firebird (Firebird), Magrittomania, and Swimmer; Ratmansky’s Le Carnaval des Animaux, From Foreign Lands (German principal), Russian Seasons, and Shostakovich Trilogy; Robbins’ Glass Pieces and In the Night; Welch’s Naked; Wheeldon’s Cinderella (Spirit of Winter/Fluidity and Russian Princess); and Zanella’s Underskin.
+Jennifer Stahl created roles in Forsythe’s Pas/Parts 2016, McIntyre’s Your Flesh Shall Be a Great Poem, Morris’ Joyride, Peck’s In the Countenance of Kings, Possokhov’s The Rite of Spring, Rhoden’s LET’S BEGIN AT THE END, Thatcher’s Manifesto, Welch’s Bespoke, and Wheeldon’s Bound To.
+She has performed principal or featured roles in Tomasson’s Giselle (Myrtha), Nutcracker (Queen of the Snow, Sugar Plum Fairy, Grand Pas de Deux Ballerina), Romeo & Juliet (Lady Capulet), The Sleeping Beauty (Lilac Fairy, Fairy of Darkness), and Swan Lake (Swan Maidens, Spanish Princess); Tomasson/Possokhov’s Don Quixote (Mercedes); Balanchine’s Agon, Brahms-Schoenberg Quartet, Coppélia, The Four Temperaments, Prodigal Son, Rubies, Serenade, Stravinsky Violin Concerto, and Symphony in Three Movements; Bubeníček’s Fragile Vessels; Caniparoli’s Ibsen’s House; Millepied’s The Chairman Dances—Quartet for Two; Neumeier’s The Little Mermaid; Nureyev’s Raymonda—Act III; Possokhov’s Firebird, Magrittomania, and Swimmer; Ratmansky’s From Foreign Lands, Russian Seasons, and Shostakovich Trilogy; Robbins’ The Cage, Glass Pieces, and In the Night; Scarlett’s Fearful Symmetries and Frankenstein; and Wheeldon’s Cinderella.

-Also in her repertory are Bintley’s The Dance House; Cranko’s Onegin; Elo’s Double Evil; Fokine’s Petrouchka; Forsythe’s in the middle, somewhat elevated and The Vertiginous Thrill of Exactitude; Liang’s Symphonic Dances; Lifar’s Suite en Blanc; McGregor’s Borderlands; Morris’ Drink to Me Only With Thine Eyes, Maelstrom, and Sylvia; Robbins’ West Side Story Suite; Scarlett’s Fearful Symmetries; and Wheeldon’s Carousel (A Dance), Continuum, and Within the Golden Hour.
+Also in her repertory are Bintley’s The Dance House; Cranko’s Onegin; Elo’s Double Evil; Forsythe’s in the middle, somewhat elevated and The Vertiginous Thrill of Exactitude; Liang’s Symphonic Dances; Lifar’s Suite en Blanc; McGregor’s Borderlands; Morris’ Drink to Me Only With Thine Eyes; Robbins’ West Side Story Suite; Thatcher’s Ghost in the Machine; and Wheeldon’s Within the Golden Hour.